Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 going through buyer lists,

-which is a huge yes for us.
+which is a huge differentiator for us.

 But to actually,